SamZorSec/Arilux_AL-LC0X/README.md

   OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Home Assistant Community Discussion Forum
+For further information and to join the discussion for this firmware please go to the Home Assistant Community Discussion Forum [Alternative firmware for Arilux AL-LC03 for use with MQTT and Home Assistant](https://community.home-assistant.io/t/alternative-firmware-for-arilux-al-lc03-for-use-with-mqtt-and-home-assistant-rgb-light-strip-controller/6328/16).
+I would be happy to answer any of your queries there.

 *If you like the content of this repo, please add a star!
 Thank you!*